ernop/slay-the-spire-harness/README.md

 Todos
 ==
+ - visualization improvements
+ - console mode so you can "play" from cmdline.
+This is necessary to find bugs and generate more tests.
+ - if you have A with children B and C and are calculating values, if B_v < A_v (by direct HP analysis) there is no reason to completely calculate its value; just return A as bestchild.
  - evolve needs structure adjustments.  ef can modify itself with more work.
  - minimal example of C/RC situation and verify that all paths are considered
  - absolute/montecarlo - which way to go? for very small fights absolute is okay.